 4. Chewing Hard or Sticky Foods

-Sticky, chewy, and tough foods need a lot of chewing before you can swallow them.
-Overly chewing foods can put too much pressure on your jaw.
-This can result in additional discomfort and pain, which can inhibit jaw mobility.
+Sticky, chewy, and tough foods require a lot of chewing before you can swallow them.
+Overly chewing foods can put too much pressure on your jaw, resulting in additional discomfort and pain, which can inhibit jaw mobility.

 Examples of foods that can be TMJ pain triggers include: